google/WebFundamentals/src/content/en/updates/posts/2016/07/payment-request.md

 Not currently.

 ### Can I assume current API is final?
 It could change.
-We provide [a shim](https://storage.googleapis.com/prshim/v1/payment-shim.js) that protects yourself from API changes that may be backwards incompatible.
+We provide [a shim](https://storage.googleapis.com/prshim/v1/payment-shim.js) that protects you from API changes that may be backwards incompatible.
 By embedding the shim in your website, it will paper over any API differences for two major Chrome versions.

 ## Resources
 To learn more about Payment Request API, a few documents and resources are available: